 Osteoporosis is a condition in which the body's production of new bone material does not keep up with the loss of old material, leading to bones becoming weak and/or brittle.
 Osteoporosis often shows no symptoms until a bone becomes fractured.
-Treatment includes medications, healthy diet, and weight-bearing exercise to help prevent bone loss or strengthen already weak bones.
+Treatment includes medications, a healthy diet, and weight-bearing exercise to help prevent bone loss or strengthen already weak bones.

-The SIU Bone Health Clinic is a multidisciplinary clinic, involving SIU Orthopedics, Internal Medicine (Rheumatology), and Obstetrics & Gynecology.
+The Bone Health Clinic is a multidisciplinary clinic, involving SIU Orthopedics, Internal Medicine (Rheumatology), and Obstetrics & Gynecology.
 The mission and purpose of this clinic is to provide primary and secondary fracture prevention, as well as bone fragility treatment, care, and education to at-risk patients in the central and southern Illinois area.
 Osteoporosis is the most common bone disease in humans and represents a significant health issue.
 It is a costly, and sometimes fatal, disease.

 Medicine Minute | Osteoporosis | Casey Younkin